 The Caroline Chisholm story is relatively well known in Australia, but it is a secularised interpretation.
 Her religious motivation which she publicly acknowledged is omitted or ridiculed as in Anne Summer's description of women in colonial Australia as being considered either 'damned whores' or 'God's police' the latter term specifically applied to her.

 Caroline undertook her early work with the single women of Sydney while Archibald was in China in the active service of the East India Company and

-Australia has a assistance who he societies and the succeeded in
+Australia has a assistance who has societies and the succeeded in

 Caroline was responsible for the care of their three small children.
-She had attempted to keep the children with her in Sydney, but the conditions and the presence of
+She had attempted to keep the children with her in Sydney, but the conditions and the presence of l Library of Australia, image ID an9193363.Top Left: Caroline Chisholm stained glass window at St Mary's Church Crookwell.
+Goulburn.
+Pictures: Supplied.

-Chisholm nd prophet of the laity
+Misholmnd prophet of the laity